 Andy Warhol made many, many paintings and prints of the actress and American sex symbol Marilyn Monroe, transforming her from a pop icon into a pop art product.
 It’s no accident that Warhol painted soup cans and pop stars in the same style—he explored celebrity as a force that transformed people into commercial objects.
 The Gold Marilyn is different.
-While the Marilyn Diptych multiplied the actress by 50, and his famous 1967 series of colored screenprints blew her up to 5 times life-size, here Marilyn sits alone in a sea of gold, hung in the Museum of Modern Art at eye-level with the viewer.
+While the Marilyn Diptych multiplied the actress by 50, and his famous 1967 series of colored screen prints blew her up to 5 times life-size, here Marilyn sits alone in a sea of gold, hung in the Museum of Modern Art at eye-level with the viewer.
 It’s a portrait both intimate and isolating.
-It is also Warhol’s first painting of Marilyn, created just a few months after she had locked herself in her bedroom in at her home in Brentwood, Las Angeles and taken 40 pills of barbituates, ending her life.
+It is also Warhol’s first painting of Marilyn, created just a few months after she had locked herself in her bedroom at her home in Brentwood, Los Angeles and taken 40 pills of barbiturates, ending her life.

-Reed Enger, "Gold Marilyn Monroe," in Obelisk Art History, Published September 18, 2017; last modified May 21, 2021, http://arthistoryproject.com/artists/andy-warhol/gold-marilyn-monroe/.
+Reed Enger, "Gold Marilyn Monroe," in Obelisk Art History, Published September 18, 2017; last modified October 22, 2022, http://arthistoryproject.com/artists/andy-warhol/gold-marilyn-monroe/.